 Chivalrous Pervert: Cherry and the rest of the Gesu-ling group (according to them).
 They will verbally sexually harass any girls they meet, but never physically, and will pridefully receive any punishment from the girls (even from Koma-chan).
 There is also the chapter when Cherry received a confession from a girl, and got really troubled because he didn't want to disappoint her with his pervert tendencies.

 Suzu, the daughter of Chuuma-sensei (their club advisor), apparently owns one of these, as well.

 Corner of Woe: Bossun sometimes, particularly when he's being ignored.

-Crossover: With Gintama (both manga and anime, quite noticeable that this crossover happens a LONG WAY after 'Switch Off' in the manga serialization) and later Bakuman。 (in the anime), and Inumaru Dashi (in one of the Biscuit Dance extras).
+Crossover: With Gintama (both manga and anime, quite noticeable that this crossover happens a LONG WAY after "Switch Of" in the manga serialization), Bakuman。 (in the anime), and Inumaru Dashi (in one of the Biscuit Dance extras).

 Cute Clumsy Girl: Remi-oneesan is this to unbelievable degrees.
-So unbelievable because it's a Family trait.
+It's more unbelievable because it's a family trait.

 Himeko, when she gets angry, can do that as well...
 Could you have expected it from the former Onihime? (and it seems its hereditary since her mom, the former 'Oniyome' when was getting married to her dad, can pull that too in the present...)

-Shonen-manga club member, Gaou's usual expression... since he is a lively reference to old-shonen characters such as Jotaro Kujo.
+Shonen-manga club member, Gaou's usual expression... since he is a lively reference to old 80s shonen characters such as Kenshiro.